 The IAG Performance Competition Series billet aluminum Air / Oil separator (AOS) vents crankcase vapors to the atmosphere.
 The design is based on years of service on racing and high horsepower Subaru's.
-The AOS's approximate 1-liter capacity, fully heated housing, superior breathing and unique patent pending baffle design sets it apart from the rest.
+The AOS's approximate 1-liter capacity, fully heated housing, superior breathing, and unique patent pending baffle design set it apart from the rest.

 *May require tune recalibration.

 - 180° Breather Port Rotation For Install Ease

 Notice the large breathing port?
 At first glance you might think this is excessive, however, our reasoning is grounded in simple physics.
 As air and particles of oil enter into the AOS, the largest particles of oil will collect on the inner surface of the can and drain to the bottom, but the smallest particles will remain suspended in the pressurized stream.

 As the air makes its way through the multi-stage baffle system, gravity pulls oil from the air.
 By increasing the diameter of the breather opening on the top of the AOS, we have drastically decreased the exit velocity of the crankcase vent (CCV) stream.
 The slower velocity leads to greater oil separation from the pressure stream.
 A total of 9 mounting holes enables the breathing port a full 180° of rotation.
 On the bottom, a thick Viton o-ring seals the can.
 Every o-ring in our AOS is formed from Viton which offers superior temperature and chemical resistance.

 - Approximate 1 Liter Holding Capacity